Salt Lake City

 SLC Local Food Programs

 • Resident Food Equity Advisors program (RFEA).
 In 2020, Salt Lake City began a unique engagement program for residents from historically underrepresented and underserved communities to participate in how Salt Lake City tackles healthy food access.
 The 2020-2021 RFEA was comprised of 13 resident leaders who attended monthly meetings and engaged in a collaborative, inclusive process to strategize solutions that would be most beneficial for their communities.
 The 2020-21 program culminated in a final report with key ideas and recommendation for how SLC can advance food equity.
-The 2022-23 Advisors started meeting in April and will focus on prioritizing and refining a few of the recommended equitable food solutions identified during the 2020-21 program.
+The Sustainability Department reconvened the Resident Food Equity Advisors program in 2022-23, welcoming nine returning and four new Advisors.
+The goal of the second cohort was to work together in a co-learning and skill building process to carry forward the work of the 2020-21 RFEA pilot group and provide refined and prioritized recommendations to the City to advance food equity.
+See an update of the progress and recommendations for next steps in the 2023 final report here.
+For easier reading, you can find a black and white version of the report here

 • Food Policy Council.
 The Food Policy Council (previously the Food Policy Task Force) is comprised of a diverse group of individuals and organizations interested in improving food policy in Salt Lake City.
 They are working to identify policy and program opportunities which will improve access to more fresh and nutritious food for all Salt Lake residents.
 The Food Policy Council (FPC) is also working to identify opportunities to expand urban farming, preserve open space and to empower residents to live more sustainably.